abhijitsarkar/feign/README.md

 # Feign

 Feign can be used to stub out any system you integrate with via HTTP(S).
-It is an absolutely non-blocking, reactive application.
+It is a non-blocking, reactive application.

 ## Technologies Used